redbadger/awesome-badger/chriswhealy/InsideJavaScript/Type Coercion/2/README.md

 Buh!?

-Here, we have a situation in which we are trying to perform the arithmetic operation `add` on one or more non-numeric values.
+Here, we have a situation in which we are trying to perform the arithmetic operation of addition on one or more non-numeric values.

 In order for an arithmetic operation to be successful, both operands must be numeric.

 ***Q:***&nbsp;&nbsp; Is it safe simply to assume that both operands can be converted to numbers and then added?<br>
 ***A:***&nbsp;&nbsp; It's probably foolish to try to discover the numeric value of a `"cat"`&hellip;

+So, when it comes to converting between strings and numbers, the safety of type coercion only works in one direction:

-* It is not safe to assume that all string values have a numeric representation
+***UNSAFE:*** Not all string values have a numeric representation<br>
-* But it is safe to assume that all numbers have a string representation
+***&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;SAFE:*** All numbers have a string representation

 So JavaScript automatically and silently does two things here:

+1. It identifies that one of the operands to the `+` operator is non-numeric
-1. It coerces the non-numeric operand into a string
+1. It coerces the non-numeric operand to a string
-1. It coerces the `+` operator to perform string concatenation instead of arithmetic addition
+1. It further coerces the `+` operator to perform string concatenation instead of arithmetic addition

 Operation coercion is also known as *"overloading"*.
-This is where the "`+`" symbol switch operations from arithmetic addition to string concatenation depending on the data type of the arguments it receives.
+This is where the "`+`" symbol switches from performing arithmetic addition, and instead, performs string concatenation.
+All of this happens silently and depends on the datatype of the arguments it receives at runtime.

 Consequently, `1 + "2"` means that the numeric `1` is first converted to character `"1"`, then `"1"` and `"2"` are concatenated giving `"12"`.